-In addition to controlling the dog, calling emergency personnel will take down a report, which is critically for any claim.
+In addition to controlling the dog, emergency personnel will take down a report, which is critical for any claim.
 Therefore, you want to describe the incident to the authorities.

 An animal control report will state what took place and where it where the incident took place.
 It will have information on the type of dog and on the owner of the dog if they can find that information immediately.
-It will also have information about the injuries sustained.
-Finally, the report may state the deposition of the dog and what may happen to it.
+It will also have information about the injuries you sustained.
+Finally, the report may state what will happen to the dog.

 Step 3: Assess your injuries

 A person can suffer serious injuries from a dog attack.
-Puncture wounds to the skin are the most common types of injuries.
+Puncture wounds to the skin are the most common type of injuries.
 Puncture wounds of the skin may cause significant bleeding.

 You need to assess any wounds, cuts, and bleeding from the dog attack to determine if you need immediate medical attention or can you wait to see a doctor.